 What is the biomechanical restriction?

 The biomechanical restriction is basically a limitation in the range of motion that can be caused by muscle stiffness, tendon stiffness, or incomplete joint range of motion.
-It’s done by postural adaptation, which is the body’s own way to adjusts to the position that we spend the most time in.
+It’s done by postural adaptation, which is the body’s own way to adjust to the position that we spend the most time in.

-In other words, it’s a way for your body to adopt a posture that you “stuck” in for several hours (e.g. sitting).
+In other words, it’s a way for your body to adopt a posture that you are “stuck” in for several hours (e.g. sitting).
 The longer the muscle is stuck within one position, the length-tension relationship remains the same as well.
 Over time, that’s gonna reinforce a pattern that becomes a habit.

 The problem is that muscles don’t just miraculously reclaim their optimal range of motion.
 If you don’t do anything about it, the stiff muscle will remain stiff.
 Of course, that gonna influence the rest of your gait while you’re running.

 Why are my legs so tight after running?